RicardoRendonR/A-B-Testing-Instagram-App/README.md

 # A-B-Testing-Instagram-App
 Created Instagram like app. (code available upon request)

+Download "Presentation" for a overall undestanding of the project

-Generated random data and performed A/B test on it with the purpose of having the code ready if the opportunity to perform a survey ever came up.(165.ipyhb file)(Capture.png is the screenshot that jupyternoteook was not able to upload to github)
+165.ipyhb file: Generated random data and performed A/B test on it with the purpose of having the code ready if the opportunity to perform a survey ever came up.

 Schema shows the structure of the database